-This VPN service is offered by Avira, a well-known German cyber-sec company.
+This VPN service is offered by Avira, a well-known German cyber security company.
 That said, one of the concerns regarding Avira Phantom VPN is that it’s based in Germany, which is part of the 14 Eyes Alliance.
+Additionally, its parent company, Gen Digital, operates in the US and is also part of the alliance.
 However, its robust encryption and no-logs policy should reassure users that their data is secure.Â

-Another concern about the service is that it has servers in only 33 countries, which may not be ideal for some users.
-However, in our tests, we found that the connection speeds were decent, and we were able to stream and torrent if we kept our patience.
-Unfortunately, the VPN doesn’t support DNS settings for routers or consoles, which could limit gaming options.
+Another concern about the service is that it has servers in only 36 countries, which may not be ideal for some users.
+Its connection speeds are also slow, making it difficult for media streaming, torrenting files, and playing games.
+Also, the VPN doesn’t support DNS settings for routers or consoles, which could limit gaming options.

 Overall, we found that Avira VPN offers all the basic privacy and security features, although it does lack some of the advanced features that other VPNs may offer in the same price range.Â